 Aviation SMS & Snake Oil Salesmen

 How such software is often miss-sold and what is the reality of an effective SMS system - please do comment and challenge anything said.
-It is only through a shared understanding of what works and what does not, that organisations can develop an efficient cost-effective, and organisationally beneficial SMS which supports the Leadership Team to optimise the business, concurrent with the highest level of Safety expected.
+It is only through a shared understanding of what works and what does not that organisations can develop an efficient, cost-effective, and organisationally beneficial SMS that supports the Leadership Team to optimise the business, concurrent with the highest level of Safety expected.

 » A critical element is the organisational culture and particularly the willingness of people to report into the system (But not only) - there needs to be a level of competence which enables reporting which drives safety and adds business value.

-» The SMS Software (If employed is a tool) & does not a “system make”
+» The SMS Software (If employed is a tool) & does not make a “system.”

 » Many senior persons within an organisation do not have a clear understanding of the difference and relevance of Direct Cause, Contributing Causes, and Root Causes

-» Aviation Authorities in general and European Regulatory Authorities, in particular, do not understand either how to (or choose not to) perform performance audits of an SMS - instead they carry out tick the box compliance audits - (adds no value to the Organisations System)
+» Aviation Authorities in general and European Regulatory Authorities, in particular, do not understand how to (or choose not to) perform performance audits of an SMS - instead they carry out tick-the-box compliance audits - (adds no value to the Organisations System)

 » Training throughout the SMS system is often weak and fails to engage in a way that will provide the required outcome.